The higher you climb in leadership, the more important skip level meetings become for you.

 Most companies don’t provide interns with access to engineering directors or other leaders.
 They were so thankful for me making time to meet with them, that it had a huge impact on me.
 Probably a bigger impact than I had on them.

-Because of this experience, going forward I’ll make sure to put new interns on my skip level one-on-one meeting rotation.
+Because of this experience, going forward I’ll make sure to put new hires on our engineering internship program on my skip level one-on-one meeting rotation.
 Especially if they're connected to my work.
 It seems to be great for everyone involved.

 Sarah: An essential reason for doing skip level meetings is to see the context that you wouldn't see otherwise.
 You get even more when meeting with a person who works on a different team.